MarioAndF/Hominum/Data.md

 	- LA: "Ductus parotideus"
 	- ES: "Conducto parotídeo"
 - ## Definition
-	- "the duct of the parotid gland opening on the inner surface of the cheek opposite the second upper molar tooth —called also Stensen\u0027s duct" - (Mirriam-Webster Dictionary)
+	- "the duct of the parotid gland opening on the inner surface of the cheek opposite the second upper molar tooth —called also Stensen's duct" - (Mirriam-Webster Dictionary)

 # A05.1.02.008
 - ## Term